Close Menu

 8

-With the Tronsmart Bang, the Chinese brand, which focuses on a lot of power for the money, is offering a smaller offshoot to the remarkably powerful Bang Max, which we recently reviewed.
+With the Tronsmart Bang, the Chinese brand, which focuses on a lot of power for the money, is offering a smaller offshoot to the remarkably powerful Bang Max, which we recently tested.
 The concept is basically the same, just a whole lot smaller.
 The 36.1 cm wide Bluetooth speaker weighs around 3 kilograms and has a round plastic housing with all-round covering made of robust mesh fabric and illuminated bass radiators on both sides.

 The Tronsmart Bang has many features